BestTimesToVisit.com Logo

 River Trams (Seasonal)

-During the warmer months (roughly May to October), river trams offer a unique and scenic way to see Moscow's landmarks from the Moskva River.
-They operate on set routes and are more of a leisurely experience than a primary mode of transport.
+During the warmer months (roughly May to October), river trams offer a unique and leisurely way to see Moscow from the Moskva River.
+They connect various points along the embankment, providing a different perspective on landmarks like the Kremlin and Sparrow Hills.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.